georglind/konvert/README.md

         self.theta = theta
 ```

-The Skew2D class can be connected to the points conversion graph by using the following conversion.
+The Skew2D class can be connected to the ``konvert.points`` conversion graph by using the following conversion.

 ```python
 from konvert.points import converters, Conversion